ButinVladimir/cyberiada/ROADMAP.md

 Hacking will affect player server and programs.

+### Slander

+Slander will reduce amount of orders available in all districts.

 ## Relocation

 Relocation is the prestige.
 After relocating, almost everything but one crew member will be lost.
 Certain favors allow to keep money, credibility, crew members and their equipment at a price or by earning credibility rewards repeatedly.
+If player achieved new reward in the city, it's difficulty level will be increased for the next visit.
+Player unable to receive reward unless they relocate.

+Relocation losses can be mitigated by performing certain actions or by buying favors.

+Relocation favors include
+- Retaining money after relocations (10 tiers, each tier retain 10% more)
+- Retaining credibility after relocation (4 tiers, each tier retain 5% more)
+- Keep weapons
+- Keep armors
+- Keep utility
+- Keep additional crew members (9 tiers, each tier allow to keep 1 more)

+Augmentations and blueprints are not affected by relocation.

 ## Orders

 All orders that require searches, can have their searches paid.
 It allows to finish it instantly.

-Once hacking is unlocked, searches can be performed with programs instead.
+Additionally, each minute each district can receive new orders to perform.

 If order has hacking or combat, it is time limited instead of time walled.

+Each order type has a priority.
+If crew member is engaged in order with fighting, hacking or augmenting themselves, crew member unable to switch to different order.
+Otherwise, crew members will try to perform highest priority orders first.

+Rough list of priorities:
+- Improvement (augmentation, training)
+- Completable orders (searches, contracts, missions, program writing, etc.)
+- Side jobs

+### Crew member searches

+Crew member searches are independent from district.
+It generates an paid offer after finishing it.
+Each new hire may have it's own set of equipment and augmentations, which are included in hire price.
+Search can be finished

+Quality increases search time, price, equipment and augmentations qualities, attributes and skills points.
+New crew member hire attributes and skill points are limited by difficulty level.
+Equipment and augmentations qualities are limited by search quality.

 ### Side jobs

 Side jobs are basic orders.
-Each side job consists of two phases.
-First, one crew member will perform the search.
-After search is done, one crew member, maybe the same, will perform the work.
+Each district has it's own set of counters for each side job of each quality.
+Each minute districts can receive new random side jobs.
+Player can also manually increase counters by performing searches.
+Then, if district has side job available, player can assign one crew member to perform it.
+Cancelling side job will increase counter so it won't be lost and player doesn't need to perform search again.

 Side jobs don't have time limit, always depend on one performer, have lowest requirements and will give rewards immediately, without time walling.
 On other hand, side jobs have weakest multipliers.
 They are useful in the beginning of game and when contracts are blocked by search.

 Quality increases search time, requirements and gains.
+Maximal concurrent amounts of side job searches and side job orders is 10.
+Each district unable to have more than 10 of each side job.

 ### Contracts

 Main way to gain resources.
-Each contract consists of two phases.
-First, one crew member will perform the search.
-After that, team will perform the work.
+Each district has it's own set of counters for each contract type of each quality.
+Each minute districts can receive new random contracts.
+Player can also manually increase counters by performing searches.
+Then, if district has contract available, player can assign multiple crew members to perform it.
+Cancelling contract will increase counter so it won't be lost and player doesn't need to perform search again.

 Unlike side jobs, contracts require some time, combat or hacking to be finished first and can be done one time only.
 Performance bonuses are summed from all team members for contract.
 Contracts require 2-5 members and unlocked once crew has 2 or more members.

 Quality increases search time, requirements and gains.
+Maximal concurrent amounts of contract searches and contract orders is 100.
+Each district unable to have more than 100 of each contract.

 ### Missions

 Missions affect map and global state.
-Each missions consists of two phases.
-First, one crew member will perform search.
+Each district has it's own set of available missions, depending on faction and facility.
+Missions first must be found by search.
+Only one crew member can perform search.
 After that, team perform the work.
 Missions work like contracts, but once mission objective is done, they cannot be retried.
 Missions may require up to 10 members and are unlocked in specific cities.

-Quality increases search time and gains and decreases requirements.
+Quality increases search time and gains, decreases requirements.
+Cancelling mission will return it to the set of available missions, allowing player to retry it.
+Retailation missions are limited by quality of search, ie. search with quality Average can find retailations with quality Average or lower.

+Non-retailation missions are limited by 1 for each mission type and district.
+Only one retailation mission available for each retailation.

+Missions allow feats such as:
+- Squeezing shops for money and equipment.
+After robbing shop, it cease to deal with player.
+Can be done stealthely, by combat, by threatening or by hacking.
+- Preventing retailations.
+Can be done in multiple ways, maybe depending on retailation type.
+Can be done in player district.
+- Raiding enemy faction HQ for money, decreasing power level and relocation bonuses.
+Can be done in multiple ways.
+- Seizing control of allied faction HQ, allowing transferring their money directly to player account or spending additional funds for increased power level or credibility.
+Ditto.

-### Augmenting
+### Augmentation

-Augmenting will install augmentations in selected crew member.
+Augmentation will install augmentations in selected crew member.
 After installing augmentations, crew member will be in recovery for sum of every augmentation recovery time.
 During recovery, crew member is unable to work, re-equip, apply boosters and cannot be assigned to work.
+Augmentation won't be started unless it can be paid fully.

 ### Training

 Training will increase skill or attribute by one depending on which facility is used for selected crew member.
 For each increase, price will increase exponentially.
 Training won't be started unless it can be paid fully.
 In addition, each increase require small amount of time.
 Depending on facility quality, limit for training can be increased.

-### Scouting

-Scouting will locate incoming retaliations.
-Scouting is assigned on one crew member.
-Scouting quality allows to location retaliations with same or lower quality.
-Quality will also increase time spent on search.

 ## Combat